-Healthy Slow Cooker Chicken Cacciatore, a fabulous Italian chicken thigh stew with lots of nutritious vegetables.
+Healthy Slow Cooker Chicken Cacciatore with potatoes, a fabulous Italian chicken thigh stew with lots of nutritious vegetables.
 Packed with amazing flavours, and so comforting, this chicken cacciatore is a great family dinner no matter the season.

 I must have said again and again, but I can’t stop saying how happy I am with my slow cooker.
 It’s worth every single pence, and mind you, it wasn’t even that expensive.
 Definitely, this has been one of my best investments in ages.
 I highly recommend one.
 Even a basic one like mine does such a brilliant job.

 I am forever pressed by time.
 My weekdays are truly hectic.
 The day starts ridiculously early, since little monkey number too thinks 5 am is a decent time to wake up.
 Then, the race against time begins.
 Breakfast, dropping my older daughter in nursery, going to playgroups with little one, then come home for lunch.

 Well, rather than panicking that there is no cooked food, how about coming home to a hot meal already?
 And that’s only possible because of the amazing crock pot.
 It makes life so easy, we can have lunch, and there are usually plenty of leftovers for dinner too, so I don’t need to panic again about dinner.